-Technological and social media capabilities have proven to be an effective channel for businesses to market, communicate and interact, especially to manage projects as the global economy morphs from stovepipe industries into a virtualized economy.
+Technological and social media capabilities have proven to be an effective channel for businesses to market, communicate, and interact, especially to manage projects as the global economy morphs from stovepipe industries into a virtualized economy.

 Project 2010 offers the most comprehensive and collaborative PPM solution on the market.
-The new release has taken great strides in incorporating business processes, workflow, business intelligence, as well as the most prevalent scheduling driver in the marketplace.
+The new release has taken great strides in incorporating business processes, workflow, BI, and the most prevalent scheduling driver in the marketplace.
 But as mentioned earlier, the concept of PPM encompasses more than just the technology.
-The requirements for a successful, ROI creating PPM implementation are varied, diverse, and involve multiple layers of the organization.
+The requirements for a successful, ROI-creating PPM implementation are varied and diverse, and involve multiple layers of the organization.
 Assumptions must be identified and validated.
-Expected challenges must be addressed to ensure that the organization is placing the best PPM tool for their needs into their environment.
+Expected challenges must be addressed to ensure that the organization is placing the best PPM tool for its needs into its environment.
 In today’s sophisticated business environment, believing that decision makers are going to choose Project 2010 simply because of name recognition is a weak position.
 Organizations need to understand why the capabilities of Project 2010 make it the best tool to meet their needs now and in the future.

 Business leaders are leveraging technological options.
-Corporate functions such as legal, HR, accounting and IT are being subsidized through outsourcing or by tasking internal folks to learn and manage the technologies using information available through the Web and social contacts.
+Corporate functions such as legal, HR, accounting, and IT are being subsidized through outsourcing or by tasking internal personnel to learn and manage the technologies using information available through the Web and social contacts.
 The internal competencies and capabilities of each person in the organization continue to rise as these changes are adopted.
-Similar to the process by which the personal computer (PC) changed the way data and information was created, shared and stored, organizational business users are getting better at identifying and using technology to expose relevant information to make decisions.
-Unfortunately these technological evolutions can instill a sense of confidence that organizations can do more with less, if not do it all with less.
-Indeed, technology is more business user friendly, but don’t overlook the need for solid planning and leveraging competent resources.
+Similar to the process by which the personal computer changed the way data and information was created, shared, and stored, organizational business users are getting better at identifying and using technology to expose relevant information to make decisions.
+Unfortunately, these technological evolutions can instill a sense of confidence that organizations can do more with less, if not do it all with less.
+Indeed, technology is more business user friendly, but the need for solid planning and leveraging competent resources must not be overlooked.

 Consumers and business decision makers are savvier than they have ever been.
-With organizations spending more than 50 cents of every dollar of their IT hardware budget on storage, and the amount of data they’re storing and managing growing by double digit percentages or more, savvy IT managers are exploring a variety of new strategies and technologies with the aim to reduce infrastructures costs.
-The pressure on IT professionals to store, preserve and protect data while still making data accessible has intensified.
+With organizations spending more than 50 cents of every dollar of their IT hardware budget on storage, and with the amount of data being stored and managed growing by double-digit percentages or more, savvy IT managers are exploring a variety of new strategies and technologies to reduce infrastructures costs.
+The pressure on IT professionals to store, preserve, and protect data while still making data accessible has intensified.

-Organizations today continue to look for ways to reduce implementation and administration costs while driving value and profits directly to the bottom-line.
-As information becomes more readily available and as people are more readily accessible, organizations are taking bold steps to select and implement change using technology and processes.
-Since PPM has intricate contact with corporate constraints like costs and resources and with bottom-line results like actual work completed, there is a vested interest at the decision-making level to do everything right.
+Organizations today continue to look for ways to reduce implementation and administration costs while driving value and profits directly to the bottom line.
+As information becomes more available and as people are more readily accessible, organizations are taking bold steps to select and implement change using technology and processes.
+Since PPM is intricately involved with corporate constraints, such as costs and resources, and with bottom-line results, such as actual work completed, there is a vested interest at the decision making level to do everything right.

-Many times, organizations mistakenly choose to install the technology themselves, internalize their process improvements and leverage the growing access to information via Web and social channels.
-Although there is a strong business case for taking this approach within organizations that are have members significantly knowledgeable in the technologies to be implemented, the risks are similar to the layman self-diagnosing and self-medicating when he feels ill.
-Often, someone who feels sick is right: he has a cold.
-But other times he is mistaken and needs prescriptions or perhaps more preventative measures.
-In hindsight, he would have been better off had he sought assistance from experts sooner.
+Many times organizations mistakenly choose to install the technology themselves, internalize their process improvements, and leverage the growing access to information via Web and social channels.
+Although there is a strong business case for taking this approach in organizations that have employees who are knowledgeable in the technologies to be implemented, the risks are similar to those of laypeople self-diagnosing and self-medicating when they feel ill.
+Often people who feel sick are right: They have a cold.
+But other times they are mistaken and need prescriptions or perhaps more preventive measures.
+In hindsight, such people would have been better off had they sought assistance from experts sooner.